markc/hcp_bs5/README.md

-Another alternate option for a MySQL password is to create a simple plain text file called `lib/.ht_pw` and put ONLY the MySQL password in that file but of course using `lib/.ht_conf.php` allows you to modify or extend any of the top level properties in `index.php`.
+Another alternate option for a MySQL password is to create a simple plain text file called `lib/.ht_pw` and put ONLY the MySQL password in that file but of course using `lib/.ht_conf.php` instead allows you to modify or extend any of the top level properties in `index.php`.

 ## Athentication